The property owner/manager must ensure the rental premises meet all health and safety requirements.

 In addition to the above, property managers/owners are currently required to:

-- test and clean smoke alarms and replace any flat or nearly flat batteries within 30 days before the start or renewal of a tenancy
+- test and clean smoke alarms and replace any flat or nearly flat batteries within 30 days before the start of a tenancy

 - not remove a smoke alarm or a battery (other than to replace it), or do anything to reduce the effectiveness of the alarm e.g. paint it.